Liberals propose bill to impose time limits on solitary confinement

 The Correctional Service of Canada is also amending its policy to outlaw the practice in cases involving serious mental disorders or prisoners who are certified, those who are engaged in “self-injury” and those at risk of suicide.

-“This is an important step in ensuring that Canada’s federal correctional system is effective, accountable and transparent, and that it helps inmates as they work towards rehabilitation and reintegration into society as law-abiding citizens.”
+“Canadians expect our government to be smart on crime, to protect society and create safer communities,” said Holland.
+“Human custody and evidence-based rehabilitation and re-integration are at the core of strong new measures” in criminal justice reform.

 Under the current law, the Correctional Service of Canada is required to release prisoners from administrative segregation at the earliest possible time.

-The new law would establish a segregation time limit of 21 days initially, and then 15 days once the legislation has been the law of the land for 18 months.
+The new law would establish an initial time limit of 21 days, and then 15 days once the legislation has been the law of the land for 18 months.

 The legislation also proposes amending the Corrections and Conditional Release Act and the Abolition of Early Parole Act to make them compliant with the Charter of Rights and Freedoms.